Homemade Tomato Soup is a classic soup recipe made with fresh ripe tomatoes and fresh herbs blended with a hint of cream.

 - 2 cups chicken broth

-- 2 tablespoons fresh herbs basil/parsley/oregano
+- 2 tablespoons fresh herbs such as basil, parsley, oregano

-- ¼ cup parmesan cheese optional garnish
+- ¼ cup shredded Parmesan cheese for garnish, optional

-- ½ cup heavy cream optional
+- ½ cup heavy whipping cream optional

 Instructions